demetreades/win10guide/README.md

 #### Hibernation

-Sometime `hiberfil.sys` file is becoming so large **several GB**, so you will want to turn off hibernation.
+Sometime `hiberfil.sys` file can become too large **several GB**, so you will want to turn off hibernation in some point.

 How to make it unavailable: